 Lows, mids, and highs

-The bass and midrange is about as neutral as headphones get and you can hear this in the song Moon River by Frank Ocean.
+The bass and midrange is about as neutral as headphones get, and you can hear this in the song Moon River by Frank Ocean.
 Where the bass line never overpowers vocals or other instrumentation.
 Mids still come through clearly, and vocals in the song Wait by the River by Lord Huron are easy to hear.
 I think it sounds fantastic.
-The open-back design and slight emphasis on the higher frequencies make hi-hats and cymbals sound damn near perfect but many people loathe Beyerdynamic’s boosted treble response.
+The over emphasis on the higher frequencies make hi-hats and cymbals sound unnaturally present, so many people loathe Beyerdynamic’s boosted treble response.

 Should you get the Beyerdynamic DT 1990 PRO?

-If you have a budget of around $400-600 USD for a pair of headphones and only care about listening to music, then yes get this.
+If you have a budget of around $400-600 for headphones and only care about listening to music, then get these.
 Beyerdynamic did a great job making the DT 1990 PRO practical for work and a great everyday headset.
-The build quality is top-notch and this is comfortable enough to wear for hours.
-But it should go without saying that this isn’t for anyone who wants to go portable.
+The build quality is top-notch, and these are comfortable enough to wear for hours.
+But it should go without saying that these aren’t for anyone who wants to go portable.

 What should you get instead of the Beyerdynamic DT 1990 PRO?

-The Beyerdynamic DT 900 PRO X is a great alternative to the DT 1990 PRO because it shares a similar open-back build with lower power requirements.
-You can just as easily use your iPhone to power this as you would a desktop computer thanks to the 48Ω impedance.
-The DT 900 PRO X frequency response is almost completely neutral from the sub-bass through the mids, and the treble response, while boosted, is pleasant.
+The Beyerdynamic DT 900 PRO X ($529 at Amazon) are an obvious alternative to the DT 1990 PRO because they share a similar open-back build with lower power requirements.
+You can just as easily use your iPhone to power this as you would a desktop computer, thanks to the 48Ω impedance.
+The DT 900 PRO X frequency response is about as perfect as it gets.
 Listeners who want excellent sound quality in a slightly more portable package that costs less than the DT 1990 PRO should get this.
-Alternatively, the closed-back DT 700 PRO X is a great option too.
+Alternatively, the closed-back DT 700 PRO X ($249 at Sweetwater) are a great option too.

 You can tell that the headsets have very similar outputs, particularly along the midrange.
-Things diverge a bit in the treble range where the DT 900 PRO X has a louder output from 5-7kHz.
+Things diverge in the treble range where the DT 900 PRO X has a louder output from 5-7kHz.